lusis/go-rundeck/README.md

 ## Note on versioning
 The initial release of this repo was built for rundeck API v12.
 Each rundeck release adds new or changed functionality.
-I'm now using a v13 install of Rundeck.
-There were very few api changes but v14 is bringing in a lot of changes.
+I'm now using a v17 install of Rundeck.
+The v13 API is the last before several changes in the v14 api.

 For now I plan on keeping a different directory for EACH version on the master branch even though there will be quite a bit of code duplication.
 I reserve the right to make changes to the internals of the library as well in each versioned directory.
 Some of this is happening with v13 as I ended up shooting myself in the foot with the initial implementation and didn't leave room to change with the rundeck API.